This morning, Oslo awoke to a new reality.

 The strength of the blast became clear when I walked further into the city and saw the number of broken windows, some well outside the cordon and over 500 metres away from the blast.
 Having seen this, I feel lucky not to have been personally affected, living within 300 metres of the blast.

 I’ve often commented on how proud Norwegians are of their country.
 There are flags everywhere and unlike in the UK, it is perfectly normal (i.e. not seen as racist) to fly one from your home .
-One of today’s more poignant sights was “flagget vaier på halv stang i hele landet” – the flag waving at half-mast throughout the land.
+One of today’s more poignant sights was “flagget vaier på halv stang i hele landet” – the flag flying at half-mast throughout the land.

 In the early afternoon I went back into the city and I’m pleased to report there was more of a buzz about the place.
 Lots of people were out on the streets, going about their business as normal.
 Were it not for the police tape, you wouldn’t know anything had happened.
 I’d heard many people were heading for the cathedral to pay their respects and I wanted to join them.